-Market risk or Systematic Risk: It refers to the risk faced by investments due to factors affecting the overall performance of securities and general economy of the country.
-Unsystematic Risk: Unsystematic risk can be described as the risk attached with a particular company or industry.
-Inflation risk: Inflation risk is also called as purchasing power risk.
-It is defined as the chance that the cash flows from an investment would lose their value in future because of a decline in its purchasing power due to inflation.
-Liquidity risk: Liquidity risk arises when an investment can't be bought or sold quickly enough.
-Business Risk: It refers to the risk that a business of a company might be affected or may stop its operations due to any unfavorable operational, market or financial situation

-Volatility Risk: Volatility risk arises as the Companies' stock prices may fluctuate over time.

-Currency Risk: It refers to the potential risk of loss from fluctuating foreign exchange rates that an investor may face when he has invested in foreign currency or made foreign-currency-traded investments.
+Market risk or Systematic Risk: It means that an investor may experience losses due to factors affecting the overall performance of financial markets and general economy of the country.

+- Unsystematic Risk: Unsystematic risk can be described as the uncertainty attached with a particular company or industry. - Inflation risk: Inflation risk is also called as purchasing power risk.
+It is defined as the chance that the cash flows from an investment would lose their value in future because of a decline in its purchasing power due to inflation. - Liquidity risk: Liquidity risk arises when an investment can't be bought or sold quickly enough. - Business Risk: It refers to the risk that a business of a company might be affected or may stop its operations due to any unfavorable operational, market or financial situation. - Volatility Risk: Volatility risk arises as the Companies' stock prices may fluctuate over time. - Currency Risk: It refers to the potential risk of loss from fluctuating foreign exchange rates that an investor may face when he has invested in foreign currency or made foreigncurrency-traded investments.

-How to Mitigate the Risk?
+How to mitigate the risk?